markvfowler55/https-github.com-ibm-developer-skills-network-mcino-Introduction-to-Git-and-GitHub/README.md

 ## Simple Interest Calculator

+# Simple Interest Calculator
+This project calculates simple interest using a bash script.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 ```